dangeles/dangeles.github.io/_posts/2020-11-16-SocialDistancing.md

 ---
 layout: post
-title: COVID-19: What does it mean to socially distance?
+title: What does it mean to socially distance
 categories: epidemiology pandemic
 ---